educastrillonr/minigame/README.md

 This is a minigame I have created to add features I want to practice.
 These features can range from animations to setting up a database or using an API.

-#Dreamlist
+# Dreamlist

- -Difficulty levels including Godmode+
+ - Difficulty levels including Godmode+
- -Sound for accuracy
+ - Sound for accuracy
- -Flashing colors when winning
+ - Flashing colors when winning
- -Database of highest scorers (looking into local storage) -Share on twitter button
+ - Database of highest scorers (looking into local storage)
+ - Share on twitter button

-#Technologies used so far
+# Technologies used so far

-  -HTML5
-  -SCSS
+  - HTML5
+  - SCSS
-  -JavaScript ES6
+  - JavaScript ES6

-#To-Do list
+# To-Do list

-  -Refactor code
+  - Refactor code
-  -jQuery everything
+  - jQuery everything